 - 1.1 The International Oil Pollution Compensation Fund 1992 (1992 Fund) operates within the framework of an international regime providing compensation for oil pollution damage caused by oil spills from tankers.
 The regime is created by two international treaties established under the auspices of the International Maritime Organization (IMO), namely the International Convention on Civil Liability for Oil Pollution Damage, 1992 (1992 Civil Liability Convention or 1992 CLC) and the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1992 (1992 Fund Convention).
-The Civil Liability Convention governs the liability of the shipowner, whereas the Fund Convention provides supplementary compensation when the amount paid by the shipowner or their insurer is insufficient to compensate all victims in full.
-It is a unique system that ensures that the costs of major oil spills are shared between the shipowner and the oil industry, with the IOPC Funds being financed by those entities receiving oil in Member States. - 1.2 The total amount of compensation available under the 1992 Conventions is 203 million Special Drawing Rights (USD 294 million).
+The 1992 CLC governs the liability of the shipowner, whereas the 1992 Fund Convention provides supplementary compensation when the amount paid by the shipowner or their insurer is insufficient to compensate all victims in full.
+It is a unique system that ensures that the costs of major oil spills are shared between the shipowner and the oil industry, with the IOPC Funds being financed by those entities receiving oil in Member States. - 1.2 The total amount of compensation available under the 1992 Conventions is 203 million Special Drawing Rights (USD 270 million).
 Compensation is available to States, local authorities, private businesses and individuals such as fisherfolk.
-Since their establishment, the 1992 Fund and the preceding 1971 Fund have been involved in over 150 incidents of varying sizes all over the world and have paid some £747 million (USD 1 billion) in compensation.
-The 1992 Fund is financed through
+Since their establishment, the 1992 Fund and the preceding 1971 Fund have been involved in over 150 incidents of varying sizes all over the world and have paid some £747 million (USD 900 million) in compensation.
+The 1992 Fund is financed through a levy on oil received in Member States after sea transport and currently has 120 Member States1.
+A list of 1992 Fund Member States is attached at the Annex.

-- a levy on oil received in Member States after sea transport and currently has 120 Member States.
-A list of 1992 Fund Member States is attached at the Annex. - 1.3 The Supplementary Fund, which entered into force in 2005, makes available additional compensation to victims in the States, which accede to the Supplementary Fund Protocol.
-The total amount available for compensation for each incident in the States which are Members of the Supplementary Fund is approximately USD 1 082 million.
+- 1.3 The Supplementary Fund, which entered into force in 2005, makes available additional compensation to victims in the States, which accede to the Supplementary Fund Protocol.
+The total amount available for compensation for each incident in the States which are Members of the Supplementary Fund is approximately SDR 750 million (USD 1 billion).
 There are currently 32 States Parties to the Protocol.
 A list of Supplementary Fund Member States is attached at the Annex. - 1.4 Together the 1992 and Supplementary Funds are known as the International Oil Pollution Compensation Funds (IOPC Funds).
+The two Funds share a joint Secretariat, based in London.
+As at 6 June 2022, the Secretariat had 24 staff members. - 1.5 The Director is the chief administrative officer and is responsible for the overall management of the Funds.
+Following an election, which was held in-person, in a private meeting by secret ballot in November 2021, the 1992 Fund Assembly elected Mr Gaute Sivertsen of Norway as the new Director.
+A long-standing delegate at IOPC Funds' meetings and former Chair of the 1992 Fund Assembly for ten years, Mr Sivertsen is well known to the organisation.
+He officially took up his duties as Director on 1 January 2022 for a term of five years.

-2 Activities undertaken by the IOPC Funds relevant to the implementation of Resolution 75/239
+2 Activities undertaken by the IOPC Funds relevant to the implementation of Resolution 76/72